tvnisxq/tvnisxq/README.md

 - 💬 Ask me about **Python, ML, DSA, Java, and Git & GitHu**

 - 📫 How to reach me **tanishqsmail@gmail.com**

+GH Config: Connect with me & Languages and Tools

 <h3 align="left">Connect with me:</h3>
 <p align="left">